-Roger Williams University and Roger Williams University School of Law do not discriminate against any person on the basis of race, color, religion, national or ethnic origin, age, sex, sexual orientation, gender expression or identity, disability, veteran status, or any other legally protected basis in admission to, access to, employment in, and treatment in its programs and activities.
+Roger Williams University and Roger Williams University School of Law do not discriminate against any person on the basis of race, color, religion, national or ethnic origin, age, sex, sexual orientation, gender expression or identity, disability, veteran status or any other legally protected basis in admission to, access to, employment in and treatment in its programs and activities.
 Inquiries regarding the application of this Non-Discrimination Policy may be referred to the following:

-- Amy Lanoie, Manager of Employment, One Old Ferry Rd, Bristol, RI 02809, Telephone: (401) 254-3190; - Assistant Secretary for Civil Rights, U.S. Department of Education, Office for Civil Rights, 400 Maryland Avenue, SW, Washington, DC 20202-1100, Telephone: (800) 421-3481; or - Boston Office, Office for Civil Rights, U.S. Department of Education, 8th Floor, 5 Post Office Square, Boston, MA 02109-3921, Telephone: (617) 289-0111.
+- Amy Lanoie, Employment Manager, Roger Williams University One Old Ferry Rd, Bristol, RI 02809 ~ Telephone: (401) 254-3190, alanoie@rwu.edu; - Assistant Secretary for Civil Rights, U.S. Department of Education, Office for Civil Rights 400 Maryland Avenue, SW, Washington, DC 20202-1100 ~ Telephone: (800) 421-3481; or - Boston Office, Office for Civil Rights, U.S. Department of Education 5 Post Office Square, 8th Floor, Boston, MA 02109-3921 ~Telephone: (617) 289-0111.